wallberg/blog/_drafts/review-evolution-20.md

 Does the author get ratio correct: goal driven (code) v random Learn more about Adaptive Variation

+Is "Neo-Darwinism the prevailing paradigm in science today"?

+Is Evolution 2.0 a "brand new paradigm for biology" ?

+Does "science prove design in DNA"?

 ### Information Theory and Evolution

 ### Origins of life